EU AI Act Compliance Made Manageable

 Article-Mapped Controls

-Every control in Risk Meridian is mapped to a specific EU AI Act article.
+Every control in Risk Meridian will be mapped to a specific EU AI Act article.
 Track completion, assign owners, set due dates, and see your per-article compliance status at a glance.

 Conformity Assessment Workflow